mentalizr/m7r-daemon/README.md

-# m7r-daemon
+# m7r-scheduler

-Background process for managing time-based and repetitive tasks
+Background process for managing time-based and repetitive tasks.